awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

     Choose the default settings for all other options\.

-1. After your Amazon EC2 instance is running, disable source/destination checks\.
-For information, see [Disabling Source/Destination Checks](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck)\.
+1. After your EC2 instance is running, disable source/destination checks\.
+For information, see [Disabling Source/Destination Checks](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck) in the *Amazon VPC User Guide*\.

 1. Create a route table in your VPC\.
 Add a rule to the route table that routes traffic destined for the internet to your proxy server\.
 Associate this route table with your private subnet\.
-This is required so that outbound requests from instances in your private subnet, where CodeBuild runs, is always routed through the proxy server\.
+This is required so that outbound requests from instances in your private subnet, where CodeBuild runs, are always routed through the proxy server\.

-### Install and Configure a Proxy Server<a name="use-proxy-server-squid-install"></a>
+### Install and configure a proxy server<a name="use-proxy-server-squid-install"></a>

  There are many proxy servers from which to choose\.
 An open\-source proxy server, Squid, is used here to demonstrate how AWS CodeBuild runs in a proxy server\.
 You can apply the same concepts to other proxy servers\.